Asian Socialist Conference: Bombay conference

 The second, and last, Asian Socialist Conference was held at K.C.
 College, Bombay, India, in November 1956.
 The Asian delegations at the Bombay conference were more or less the same as the 1953 Rangoon conference, but three new parties joined the ASC as members.
 They were the Vietnam Socialist Party, the Sri Lanka Freedom Party and the Nepali Congress.
-Non-Asian guests taking part in the conference came from the Italian Socialist Party, the Canadian Co-operative Commonwealth Federation, the Popular Socialist Party of Chile, a Greek socialist party, the League of Communists of Yugoslavia, Movement for the Liberation of Colonies, African Freedom Committee and representatives from Algeria, Kenya and Tanganyika.
+Non-Asian guests taking part in the conference came from the Italian Socialist Party, the Canadian Co-operative Commonwealth Federation, the Popular Socialist Party of Chile, a Greek socialist party, the League of Communists of Yugoslavia, the Movement for the Liberation of Colonies, the African Freedom Committee and representatives from Algeria, Kenya and Tanganyika.

-The debates at the Bombay conference was dominated by the Suez Crisis.
+The debates at the Bombay conference were dominated by the Suez Crisis.
 The conference condemned the Anglo-French aggression against Egypt.
-Another resolutions called for Soviet withdrawal from Hungary, recognition of the People's Republic of China in the United Nations and reunifications in Vietnam and Korea.
+Another resolutions called for Soviet withdrawal from Hungary, recognition of the People's Republic of China in the United Nations, and reunification in Vietnam and Korea.